Netflix/dgs/docs/getting-started.md

 Data fetchers are responsible for returning data for a query.
 Create two new classes `example.ShowsDataFetcher` and `Show` and add the following code.
+Note that we have a [Codegen plugin](../generating-code-from-schema) that can do this automatically, but in this guide we'll manually write the classes.

 === "Java"
     ```java